rogerhu/studying-android-studio-internals/index.md

    ```
    git clone git://git.jetbrains.org/idea/android.git android
+   pushd android
+   # Make sure to match the same IDEA version for the Android plugin
+   git checkout idea/223.8836.35
    ```

    NOTE: the JetBrains Android plugin is maintained separately from [Google's version](https://android.googlesource.com/platform/tools/base/+log/refs/heads/mirror-goog-studio-main).
    See the section below on how to use the Android plugin from Google.

 ## Step 2: Setup Android Studio